ligurio/blog/_posts/2014-07-29-testing-of-opensmtpd.md

 Some of the features we provide were entirely written by outsiders, some others were started by us and we gave up to let others write them and put a first foot in our project.

-**How testing process looks?
+**How does testing process look?
 Do you use regular testing (for example for each commit) or it is time from time testing?**

 We do continuous testing through various means.